MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 1. Application code and security logic.
 1. Operational processes and DevSecOps.

-> [!CAUTION]
+> [!NOTE]
-> When deploying within an Azure Landing Zone, be aware that the foundational platform provides an additional threat mitigation layer through the provisioning of centralized security capabilities within the Enterprise-Scale architecture.
+> When deploying within an Azure landing zone, be aware that an additional threat mitigation layer through the provisioning of centralized security capabilities is provided by the landing zone implementation.

 ### Design considerations